Cat nail caps are one of the more exciting products available for cat owners.

-But the main point here is these nail caps are a lot cheaper than professional nail trimming.
+But the main point is that these nail caps are much cheaper than professional nail trimming.
 You’ll end up saving yourself a ton of money.

 4. Training Aid For Scratching Posts

 Some cats take a little while to use scratching posts.
 Nail caps can help, as they don’t cause permanent changes to your cat’s claws or paws.

-As a result, these nail caps end up a smart little training aid for picker cats.
+As a result, these nail caps are a smart little training aid for picker cats.
 It lets them have a more comfortable experience when first testing out a scratching post.

 5. Versatile Enough to Work for Short-term and Long-term Situations

 Nail caps offer significant versatility for cat owners as well.
 They can use them as short-term or long-term solutions for preventing scratching issues.